w3f/w3f-education/docs/Rust/section2/data-types.md

 - Signed integers are denoted by the `i`, followed by the length of the number: `i32`.
 - Unsigned integers start with `u,` followed by the length of the number: `u32`.

-The `32` that follows whether an integer is signed or unsigned denotes the length of the number.
-Take this table from the [Rust Book](https://doc.rust-lang.org/book/ch03-02-data-types.html), which states all possible integer variants:
+The `32` (that follows whether an integer is signed or unsigned) denotes the length of the number.
+See the table below taken from the [Rust Book](https://doc.rust-lang.org/book/ch03-02-data-types.html), which shows all possible integer variants:

 | Length    | Signed    | Unsigned  |
 |---------  |--------   |---------- |